And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 Now, Joe Lieberman, if you're listening, I want to give you an example here of who your friends are.

-Jake Tapper said Joe Lieberman said that that was basically liberals in the party purging moderates such as him and you out of the party, and there needs to be a voice for more moderate national security voices.
+Jake Tapper said, Joe Lieberman said that that was basically liberals in the party purging moderates such as him and you out of the party, and there needs to be a voice for more moderate national security voices.

-There were almost no Democrats who agreed with his position, which was I want to attack Iraq, whether or not they have weapons of mass destruction.
+There were almost no Democrats who agreed with his position, which was, I want to attack Iraq, whether or not they have weapons of mass destruction.

-His position was the Bush Cheney Runswell position.
+His position was the Bush-Cheney-Runsfeld position.

-Because whether you were for it or against it, no Democrats responsible for the mistakes in judgment which have been made almost constantly since Saddam was overthrown.
+I think it's important for the Democrats not to let Iraq be the dividing line for our party, because whether you were for it or against it, no Democrat's responsible for the mistakes in judgment which have been made almost constantly since Saddam was overthrown.

 Back to this weapons of mass destruction thing that Clinton kept warning everybody about himself back in 1998 and didn't do anything about.

-Just like Jimmy Carter gave us a bunch of messes to clean up, so has Bill Clinton.
+Just like Jimmy Carter gave us a bunch of messes to clean up, so has Bill Clinton, and people are doing their best to clean them up.

-This happened on CNN Headline News.
+This happened on CNN headline news.

-How does this factor into the Lieberman Lamont contest in Connecticut?
+How does this factor into the Lieberman-Lamont contest in Connecticut?

-And might some argue, as some have, that Lamont is the Al Qaeda candidate.
+And might some argue, as some have, that Lamont is the al-Qaeda candidate.

-CNN headline news might some argue that Lament is the Al Qaeda candidate.
+CNN headline news might some argue that Lament is the al-Qaeda candidate.

-Anybody seen him lately on uh on headline news?
+Anybody seen him lately on headline news?

 Just curious.

-Wife voted for the war in Iraq, still hasn't renounced the uh vote.
+Wife voted for the war in Iraq.

-Um, she didn't wait to jump out there for lament.
+She couldn't, you know, she didn't wait to jump out there for lament.

 And as usual, it'll fly by too as we make the most of it.